HTTPArchive/almanac.httparchive.org/src/content/en/2020/fonts.md

 {{ figure_markup(
   image="fonts-web-fonts-usage-top-countries.png",
-  caption="Web fonts usage, top countries (desktop).", description="A chart showing the top countries by usage of web fonts, measured as median kilobytes of web font data.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vT2Q4hcDGGdclJH2ym0Pp_f8JWvYur_OQFQNkuScJyO7_ZCR1KPZsewL-mEZhxcuRFcde_Mxio8z_8P/pubchart?oid=705183861&format=interactive", sheets_gid="68624087", sql_file="04_02.web_fonts_usage_by_country.sql"
+  caption="Web fonts usage, top countries (desktop).", description="A chart showing the top countries by usage of web fonts, measured as median kilobytes of web font data.
+At the top is the Republic of Korea with 155 kilobytes followed by Turkey (117), Iran (115), Solvenia (114), Greece (111), Suadia Arabia (109), and then three countries (Australia, United States of America, and Poland) are at the bottom with 108 kilobytes each.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vT2Q4hcDGGdclJH2ym0Pp_f8JWvYur_OQFQNkuScJyO7_ZCR1KPZsewL-mEZhxcuRFcde_Mxio8z_8P/pubchart?oid=705183861&format=interactive", sheets_gid="68624087", sql_file="04_02.web_fonts_usage_by_country.sql"